AsifSalman/test_bowlers_analysis/README.md

 # test_bowlers_analysis
 Objectives

-Display the first 10 rows of the dataframe
+<br>Display the first 10 rows of the dataframe
 Find the number of rows and columns in the dataframe Find the data statistics and check for the data types Are there any missing values present in the dataset?